pooja2512/A-B_Test/README.md

 - Jupyter Notebook

 ## Key Findings
--  Found the evidence that chance of conversion on old page was more than new page.
+-  Found the evidence that chance of conversion on old page was 90% superior than new page.
 - Conversion rate was not dependent on country user lives in.